kateapault/simple-period-tracker/README.md

 ## Roadmap
 ### (Will be updated as I go)
 #### V0.1
+[x] Basic app wireframe
+[x] add period start
+[x] add period stop
-Basic app, add period start, add period stop, see period history in calendar view and see most recent period dates on home screen
+[x] see period history in calendar view

 #### V0.2
+[] Edit past dates in calendar
+[] Bulk add dates
+[] show start of last period on home screen
-Edit past dates, add simple predictive algorithm, show predicted period dates on calendar view and next predicted start and stop on home screen
+[] add simple predictive algorithm
+[] show predicted period dates on calendar view
+[] show next predicted start and stop on home screen

 #### V0.3
-Add data wipe, add ability to transfer data to new device (may bump this out if it turns out to be v complicated), switch to encrypted db
+[] Add data wipe, add ability to transfer data to new device (may bump this out if it turns out to be v complicated), switch to encrypted db

 #### V0.4
 Make algorithm more accurate, add visual customization options, add accessibility features (for vision impaired & make compatible with screen reader, also look up what other accessibility features are out there)